Skip to content

 Hometown: Beulaville, NC

-Sylveonna Holmes served her fellowship in the City of Clinton.
-She assisted departments with projects including research, data analysis, planning, and community events.
-She served on the Downtown Promotion Committee, the Clinton Design Committee, and the Small Business Committee.
-Holmes conducted a report on overtime accrual by city firefighters, resulting in governmental cost savings and the hiring of additional firefighters for the jurisdiction.
-She also contribute to the research on and sale of a brownfield property owned by the City.
+Sylveonna Holmes served her fellowship in the City of Clinton, where she assisted various departments with research, data analysis, planning, and community event management.
+Her projects included a report on overtime accrual by city firefighters, resulting in governmental cost savings and the hiring of additional firefighters, as well as research leading to the sale of a brownfield property owned by the City.
+During her fellowship,

-Holmes is a graduate of East Carolina University, where she received her bachelor’s degree in interpersonal and organizational communication and a minor in leadership studies.
-During her time at ECU, she was service leadership assistant for Pirate P.A.L.S.
-(Peers Advocating Learning Success) in the Center for Leadership and Civic Engagement.
-She also served as a mentor for other service leadership assistants within the office.
+Holmes is a graduate of East Carolina University, where she received a bachelor’s degree in interpersonal and organizational communication with a minor in leadership studies.
+While at ECU, she was a service leadership assistant for Pirate P.A.L.S.
+(Peers Advocating Learning Success) in the Center for Leadership and Civic Engagement, where she also served as a mentor for other service leadership assistants.
 Holmes was inducted into the Sigma Alpha Pi honor society and received a Community Impact Award from the North Carolina Campus Compact for her service in Greenville.

 AmeriCorps